TEACH WITHÂ WHAT HAPPENED WAS:

-Anna Leahy directs the MFA in Creative Writing program at Chapman University, where she curates the Tabula Poetica reading series and edits TAB: The Journal of Poetry & Poetics.
-Anna is available to teach workshops and visit classes elsewhere too.
+Anna Leahy directs the MFA in Creative Writing program at Chapman University, where she edits TAB: The Journal of Poetry & Poetics.
+Anna is available to teach workshops and visit classes.

-Anna is one of the world’s leading experts on creative writing pedagogy.
+Anna is a leader in creative writing pedagogy.
 Her book Power and Identity in the Creative Writing Classroom launched the New Writing Viewpoints series, and What We Talk about When We Talk about Creative Writing celebrates the series’ 10th anniversary.

 - “Concentration, Form, and Ways of Seeing” (with Douglas Dechow in Creative Writing in the Digital Age